 This particular attack uses the “more eggs” script, which initially surfaced in 2019.
 However, there are plenty of phishing attacks that act in a similar fashion.
 As the pandemic makes workers more vulnerable to these types of scams, healthcare organizations need to be aware of the risk of phishing.
 One stray click could compromise an entire system.

 News of recent cyber attacks can be overwhelming, and it can feel impossible to stay on top of all the latest threats.
-However, organizations can guard themselves against present and future threats with a comprehensive approach to cybersecurity.
-The key is to act proactively and invest in professional support.
+However, organizations can protect themselves against present and future threats with a comprehensive approach to cybersecurity.